Fire extinguisher legislation in the UK can feel a little complicated.

 1. What is the minimum number of extinguishers I legally have to have?

-UK fire extinguisher regulations state that you should have a minimum of two ‘Class A’ extinguishers on every storey of the building.
+UK fire extinguisher standards recommend that you should have a minimum of two ‘Class A’ extinguishers on every storey of the building.
 Class A fire extinguishers are those which put out wood or paper fires, also known as ‘carbinaceous’ fires.

 Class A fire extinguishers meeting this regulation are: